Old Town Malaga

 Where is the old town of Malaga city located?

 The old town of Malaga city, also known as the “Malaga Old Town” or “Malaga’s Historic Center,” is located in the heart of the city of Malaga, which is situated in the southern part of Spain.
 It is a central and historic district that contains many of the city’s cultural and historical attractions including the main cathedral, bull ring and the beautiful plazas and shopping arcades to explore.
-The old town is bordered by the Mediterranean Sea to the south and is characterized by its charming narrow streets, historic architecture, and a rich cultural heritage.
+The old town is bordered by the Mediterranean Sea to the south with its picturesque harbor area and beaches and the old town characterized by narrow streets, historic architecture, and a rich cultural heritage.
 It’s a must-visit area for tourists exploring the city of Malaga.

 How to get around the old town of Malaga